FutureFeed, CMMC 2.0, and Shared Responsibility

 - Customer Responsibility Matrices are required for CUI Assets

-- They are not required for Security Protection Assets
+- They are not required for Contractor Risk Managed Assets

-Because FutureFeed is an SPA, a CRM is not a regulatory requirement for its use.
+Because FutureFeed is intended to serve as a CRMA, a CRM is not a regulatory requirement for its use.

 Why FutureFeed Will Provide a CRM Anyway

-Although not required, FutureFeed will provide a Customer Responsibility Matrix as a customer convenience and clarity tool, aligned with the finalization of our security posture.
+Although not required, FutureFeed provides a Customer Responsibility Matrix as a customer convenience and clarity tool.

-- Help customers explain FutureFeed’s role to assessors
+- Helps customers explain FutureFeed's role to assessors

-- Reflect validated system boundaries following our FedRAMP Moderate Equivalency results
+- Reflects our validated system boundaries following our achieved FedRAMP Moderate Equivalency

 This is about customer experience and audit efficiency, not regulatory obligation.

-FutureFeed is hosted entirely in AWS GovCloud (US).
+FutureFeed is hosted entirely in AWS GovCloud (US), with infrastructure managed by Project Hosts.

 Shared Responsibility (High-Level)